Why Your PDF Tools Shouldn't Be Uploading Your Files

 A browser-based PDF tool processes your file using code that runs inside your browser tab, using your device's CPU and RAM.
 The file bytes are never transmitted over a network connection.
 This is not a policy choice — it is a technical fact of how the architecture works.

 The trade-off is computational: browser-based tools are limited by your device's RAM and CPU speed.
 For most everyday PDF operations — merging, splitting, rotating, watermarking, extracting pages — this is not a meaningful constraint.
-For very large files or batch automation, a server-based tool may be necessary, and you should choose one with a clear data handling policy.
+For very large files or batch automation, a server-based tool may be necessary.
+Choose one with a clear data handling policy.

 How to verify a tool is truly local